 Consuming alcohol irresponsibly can be an added stress for party hosts and other guests alike.

-With continued restrictions on large social gatherings, many people have replaced “adult only” entertaining with home get togethers with family and friends.
+Through the past year and a half, many people have replaced “adult only” entertaining with home get togethers with family and friends.
 If you are a parent or caregiver, your children are likely to be at these social gatherings as well.
 We are always role models for our children, but they may now be seeing our alcohol consumption more often.

 If we consume too much and become a bit rowdy, they see that, too.